aayushsh06/Text-to-AI/README.md

-# Brainrot-to-AI
+# Text-to-AI

 ### What is it?
-The "Brainrot-to-AI" app automates the creation of viral-style videos inspired by "brainrot" content on platforms like YouTube and TikTok.
+The "Text-to-AI" app (formerly known as Brainrot-to-AI) automates the creation of viral-style videos inspired by content on platforms like YouTube and TikTok.
 These videos feature AI-generated voiceovers reading scripts (e.g., Reddit stories) with synchronized captions and randomly selected background visuals.

 ### Steps to use:
 1. Download all files